mit-orcd/orcd-docs-edit/docs/recipes/many-jobs.md

 ## Integrate serial execution and job array

-To scale up the number of programs, use job array together with serial execution.
+To scale up the number of programs, use a job array together with serial execution.
 Here is an example to submit `10 * 100 = 1,000` programs,

 ```
 #!/bin/bash